 The Oregon International Film Festival, formerly known as Oregon State International Film Festival was founded by faculty members at Oregon State University.
 A curated festival, OSIFF presents award-winning films from across the globe, many of which premiere at Berlinale, Cannes, and Sundance.
 OSIFF also regularly screens world premieres, US premieres, and west coast premieres.
 We accept submissions of interesting and unique films in all formats and languages.
 We might limit run times and other criteria for certain seasons of the year.

-For its 2018 iteration, Oregon State International Film Festival solicits submissions by women filmmakers only for documentary, narrative, animated, and experimental short films (up to 45 minutes), and for documentary, narrative or animated feature films (longer than 45 minutes).
-We reserve the right to ask for a copy of a picture ID that states "Female" as your biological gender.
-We will not review films by filmmakers with "M" or "X".
+For its 2018 iteration, Oregon State International Film Festival solicits submissions for documentary, narrative, animated, and experimental short films (up to 45 minutes), and for documentary, narrative or animated feature films (longer than 45 minutes) by woman-identified (women and trans women) filmmakers.

 a) be in a language other than English (with English subtitles), OR

 b) be filmed in a country outside of the United States, OR

 c) be accompanied by an explanation regarding how the submitted film qualifies as "international."